Matt Salmon: Elections

-He honored his campaign pledge (one of many who pledged to do so in the class of `94) and did not seek re-election to a fourth term in 2000.
+He honored his campaign term limits pledge and did not seek re-election to a fourth term in 2000.
 He was then succeeded by Jeff Flake.

 Tenure

 During the 1994 congressional election, Salmon signed the Contract with America.

 In 1999, he unsuccessfully advocated carving Ronald Reagan's face into Mount Rushmore, stating "He's the president that ended the Cold War.
 You think about 40 years of a major threat, not only to our country but to the world at large, being ended by one man - that's quite an achievement."
 Salmon's idea garnered support from Reps.
 Roscoe G. Bartlett (R-Md.) and John R. Kasich (R-Ohio).

-Salmon was instrumental in obtaining the January 29, 2000 release of U.S.-based academic researcher Song Yongyi from detention in China on spying charges.
+Salmon was instrumental in obtaining the January 29, 2000, release of U.S.-based academic researcher Song Yongyi from detention in China on spying charges.